Pyrdacor/Ambermoon-Advanced/dungeons.md

 His base damage is 50 and his variable damage 35.
 His magic attack level is max so you can't avoid the damage.

 After killing the boss in the upper level, the floor breaks and you fall two stories down.
 The floor also breaks in the ground level.
 A new level is revealed.
-You enter a small corridor with many doors.
+You enter a small corridor with 8 doors.
+5 only lead to monster fights.
+One is a dead end for now and one has a lever behind a fake wall.
+It opens a wall in one of the 5 monster rooms (a big room with a pillar in the center).
+From there you can reach two new levers.
+One opens a wall nearby which only holds a monster but also removes a wall in front of a chest later in the dungeon, the other one opens a wall in the dead end room.
+There you will come to a door and a small corridor behind.
+There are two more doors.
+The left one just has a wall directly behind it.
+The right one has a lever which removes that wall.
+There is another lever which removes the wall between the two rooms and even more walls to reveal the second end boss.
+After killing him another wall disappears which reveals a ladder.
+This leads to the level above.
+In this room is again a lever to remove a wall to the entrance hall and also unlocks the large entrance door of the castle.

 ### NPCs